JiaxiKibuGit/UCLA-Dance-Hub/project/README.md

 _UCLA Dance Hub for UCLA Students and Staff_

 This web application aims to inform students about the location and time of events hosted by the dance teams at UCLA.
-There are pages to view video and content of each of the dance teams we have at UCLA, as well as see a list of the members.
+There are pages to view videos and content of each of the dance teams we have at UCLA, as well as see a list of the members.
 We have implemented a system where users of the website can report future performances from the Dance teams which populates a schedule on the home page and an interactive map.
 Admins can also add and remove members from the organizations.

 Group Members: Jason Tran, Leo Zhang, Michael Co, Thomas Mcconnell, Jiaxi Li